manips-sai-org/OpenSai/docs/list_of_inputs_outputs.md

-# List of inputs and outputs for Opensai simviz and controllers
+# List of inputs and outputs for SAI simviz and controllers

 There are 2 types of controller inputs:
 - Sensor data for the feedback control loops